tvial/basile/README.md

 ### Checkpointing and idempotence

 When the number of combinations is large, and when each iteration takes time to complete, one might not want to restart the loop from scratch if the program was interrupted in the middle.
-Expyriment is 100% deterministic so it's easy to exploit that.
+Basile is 100% deterministic so it's easy to exploit that.

 There are many ways to record what combinations were worked out already; here is a hacky yet simple one: